 Pay no attention to the name – L’Eau d’Hiver may mean Winter Water, but it’s a scent that is actually perfect for summer.
 Designed by the great Jean-Claude Ellena, who is known for his transparent, naturalistic style, L’Eau d’Hiver is a delicate white musk wrapped around the baby-breath floral note of heliotrope, neroli, and a dry, powdery iris.
 The heliotrope, in particular, is beautiful, adding as it does a soft note of blanched almonds.
 There is a drop of honey later on to sweeten things, but the perfume never loses its translucence.

 Some say it’s an homage to the great Apres L’Ondee by Guerlain, and I’d agree there’s a similarity in feel – both perfumes give you a feeling of walking through a field at dawn, surrounded by the smell of chilly morning air, the dew on the grass, and the just-opening flowers.
 Personally, I prefer L’Eau d’Hiver because it feels slightly more stream-lined and modern.
 Soft, dreamy, ethereal….wear L’Eau d’Hiver and fancy yourself a modern-day Ophelia.

-So, that’s my top ten summer perfumes for 40+women – but what do you think?
-Have I left your favorites off the list?
+So, that’s my top ten summer perfumes for 40+women (and a few extras for you)– but what do you think?
+Have I left your favorite summer fragrances off the list?
 I’d be interested in knowing which perfumes you turn to in summer, and which, if any, of the perfumes on my list you’re not familiar with but are intrigued enough about to get a sample.

 Or maybe you’re the kind of woman who wears the same scents all year around – I also want to hear from you!
 I’d love to know which perfumes you’re faithful to year-round, and what exactly it is about them that makes them so versatile in different types of weather.